Reading Delays and ADHD

-The difference between a difficulty with reading and ADD may seem obvious, but it’s not.
+The difference between a difficulty with reading and ADHD may seem obvious, but it’s not.
 Many children exhibit signs of both.
-Are they connected or does one cause the other?

-- Is my child’s ADD making it hard to read?
+- Is my child’s ADHD making it hard to read?

 - Or is difficulty with reading making it hard for my child to focus?